lammps/lammps/doc/src/pair_dipole.rst

 interactions are all supported, along with the standard 12/6 Lennard-Jones interactions, which are computed with a cutoff.
 A :doc:`kspace_style <kspace_style>` must be defined to use this pair style.
-It can be one of these options, all of which compute the long-range portion of dipole-dipole interactions:
+If only dipoles (not point charges) are included in the model, the kspace style can be one of these 3 options, all of which compute the long-range portion of dipole-dipole interactions.
+If the model includes point charges only the first of these kspace styles can be
+used:

+* :doc:`kspace_style ewald/disp <kspace_style>`
 * :doc:`kspace_style ewald/dipole <kspace_style>`
-* :doc:`kspace_style ewald/disp/dipole <kspace_style>`
 * :doc:`kspace_style pppm/dipole <kspace_style>`

-Style *lj/long/dipole/long* has options to compute the short-range portion of both 12/6 Lennard-Jones (LJ) and point-dipole interactions in a long-range context.
-The options are selected by the *flag_lj* and *flag_coul* setings.
-For *flag_coul* is set to *long*, point-dipole interactions are computed as as discussed in :ref:`(Toukmaji) <Toukmaji2>`.
-Dipole-dipole, dipole-charge, and charge-charge interactions are all supported.
-If *flag_coul* is set to *off*, no charge and dipole interactions are computed.

-For LJ interactions, the *flag_lj* setting can be *long*, *cut*, or *off*.
-If *long* is used, the doc:`kspace_style ewald/disp/dipole
+Style *lj/long/dipole/long* has the same functionality as style *lj/cut/dipole/long*, except it also has an option to compute 12/6 Lennard-Jones interactions for use with a long-range dispersion kspace style.
+This is done by setting its *flag_lj* argument to *long*.
+For long-range LJ interactions, the doc:`kspace_style ewald/disp
 <kspace_style>` command must be used.
-If *cut* is used, LJ
-interactions are only short-range and any of the 3 solvers listed above for style *lj/cut/dipole/long* can be used.
-If *off* is used, no LJ interactions are not computed.
-Any of the 3 solvers listed above can be used for Coulombic long-range interactions.

 ----------